-This report is based on data supplied by institutions to IPEDS during the 2011-12 survey year.
-Response rates exceeded 99 percent for most surveys.
+This report is based on data supplied by institutions to IPEDS during the 2013-14 data collection year.
+Response rates exceeded 99% for most surveys.
 Detailed response tables are included in IPEDS First Look reports, which can be found at http://nces.ed.gov/pubsearch/getpubcats.asp?sid=010.